How the worst fears for democracy were averted in 2022

 Lombardo beat the incumbent Democrat, Gov. Steve Sisolak, by 15,386 votes.
 Aguilar defeated Marchant by 23,102 votes.

-Dislike for cult of Trump
+A Distate for the Cult of Trump

 The narrowness of some of the election deniers’ losses, and the diversity of factors that likely played into them, have led some experts to caution that November’s results should not be mistaken for a wholesale rejection of anti-democratic politics.